Road Trip the USA

 I have often written about road trips around the “good old USA” and have enjoyed plenty of days on its highways.
-But one of my most enjoyable road trips is the road trip down the Florida archipelago.
-I was so excited when Expedia.com asked me to put together an article about one of America’s favorite past times: Road-tripping!
+But one of my most enjoyable road trips is the road trip down the Florida archipelago to the Florida Keys.
+I was so excited when Expedia.com asked me to put together this article about one of America’s favorite past times: Road-tripping!
 And Florida is the perfect example of a Classic American Road Trip, especially when there is sunshine, key lime pie, bicycle rides, six-toed cats, and a whole lot of fun!
 Read on for more about this super fun trip for everyone.

-Start the approximately 150-mile drive on the long skinny road called Highway 1 from mainland Florida to Key West crossing some 42 bridges.
+We started the approximately 150-mile drive on the long skinny road called Highway 1 from mainland Florida to Key West crossing some 42 bridges!
 This overseas highway is an engineering marvel and stretches across some amazing waterways to get you there.
-The major attractions along the way are sited by mile markers, from MM 107 in Key Largo to MM 0 in Key West!
+The major attractions along the way are sited by mile markers, from mile marker 107 in Key Largo to mile marker 0 in Key West!
 We started our trek of this classic American road trip doing a one-week fly/drive through Florida’s Coast.
 And we enjoyed every

 After all that I was ready to eat, but first…

-Feed the Wild Tarpons – at Robbie’s Marina in Islamorada you can order a fantastic lunch, and while you are waiting, go out on the pier, buy a bucket of bait for $3, pick up the bait with your hand, lay on the pier, holding the bait over the water and wait, but you won’t have to wait too long as they jump out of the water.
-They not only take the bait, but may get your arm with it, so be careful!
-So much fun to watch, even if you don’t participate.
+You can feed the wild tarpons at Robbie’s Marina in Islamorada!
+You can order a fantastic lunch first, and while you are waiting, go out on the pier, buy a bucket of bait for $3, pick up the bait with your hand, lay on the pier, holding the bait over the water and wait.
+But you won’t have to wait too long as they jump out of the water.
+They not only take the bait but may get your arm with it, so be careful!
+So much fun to watch people do this, even if you don’t participate.

 The next day… finish the drive down to Key West.
 Here are a few things you can do to plan your day.

-Find Yourself Some 6 Toed Cats – Ok, Ok, that is not exactly what brings people here, but that is one of the best parts!
+Find yourself some 6-toes cats!
+Ok, Ok, that is not exactly what brings people here, but that is one of the best parts!
 These cats are the kinfolk of Hemingway’s six-toed cats!
 You know the famous Hemingway writer, right?
 Well, during the late 1920’s he lived here and finished the writing of “A Farewell To Arms”…

-The Southernmost Point of the USA – ok, I think it is a bit kitchy, and I would love it too, if the lines weren’t miles long (ok, maybe I am exaggerating a bit) but this is the most southern point you can go in the USA and on a golden and clear night, you can even see glimpse of Cuba!
+Ok, I think it is a bit kitschy, and I would love it too if the lines weren’t miles long (ok, maybe I am exaggerating a bit) but this is the most southern point you can go in the USA and on a golden and clear night, you can even see a glimpse of Cuba!

 There you have it, the Classic American Road Trip!